-This bylaw is intended to utilize the Home Rule authority of West Newbury to protect the resource areas under the Wetlands Protection Act (G.L.
-Ch.131 §40; the Act) to a greater degree, to protect additional resource areas beyond those protected in the Act recognized by the Town as significant, to protect all resource areas for their additional values beyond those identified in the Act, and to impose, in local regulations and permits, additional standards and procedures in addition to those of the Act and regulations thereunder (310 CMR 10.00).
+This bylaw is intended to utilize the Home Rule authority of West Newbury to protect the resource areas under the Wetlands Protection Act (G.L. c.131, §40; the Act) to a greater degree, to protect additional resource areas beyond those protected in the Act recognized by the Town as significant, to protect all resource areas for their additional values beyond those identified in the Act, and to impose, in local regulations and permits, Orders of Conditions, and Determinations of Applicability additional standards and procedures in addition to those of the Act and regulations thereunder (310 CMR 10.00).